rlossec/rlossec/README.md

 ### Hi, I'm Raphael!
 Welcome to my Github! 👋

-Python developer and a former math teacher.
+DataScientist and a former math teacher.

-- 🌱 I’m currently develop my skills in Data Science
+- 🌱 I’m currently develop my skills in Artificial Intelligence.

 ### How to contact me